85GLC85/shakespeare-m1/README.md

 This project delivers a brief synoptic overview of the playwright and poet William Shakespeare.
 It’s intended audience is those whom are without any knowledge of Shakespeare, and the website will equip the generalist reader with the tools to enjoy the history of his works in the modern age.

 Features
-Four pages:-
+Three pages originally planned four:-
 -	A main page
--	Three linked pages entitled past present future
+-	Three linked pages entitled Home past present
 Main Page (Landing Page)

 Wireframe

 Design Choices